mozilla-conduit/mots/documentation/index.rst

    You can find the Bugzilla ID of a user by running ``mots user search <email>``.

 .. note::
-   Step 4 will fetch additional user information from the Bugzilla API and update the anchor and references to the user.
+   Running ``mots export-and-clean`` will fetch additional user information from the Bugzilla API and update the anchor and references to the user.

 Moving an Owner or Peer